t-regx/t-regx.github.io/docs/match-groups.md

 ### Index, name and identifier

-Groups can be referred to either by index or by name, if the group in a pattern is named.
+Groups can be referred to either by an index or by name, if the group in a pattern is named.
 What was the group referred with is called an identifier.
-If group was referred by index, then the index is the identifier.
+If group was referred to by an index, then the index is the identifier.

 T-Regx has 3 separate methods for each of the group reference method:
  - `index()` - returns the ordinal number of a group